DheerajMonsterDevil/documentations/NIM/basic_RAG_setup.md

 You will enter username as <mark>$oauthtoken</mark> with password as your <mark>NGC_API_KEY</mark>.

 After logging into it successfully, make sure to set environment variables permanently so that would be applicable to all users in the machine.
-You can do that by opening the .bashsrc file and add the following commands at the end and save the file.
+You can do that by opening the .bashrc file and add the following commands at the end and save the file.

     export NGC_API_KEY=<NGC_API_KEY>
     export LOCAL_NIM_CACHE=~/.cache/nim